corona-warn-app/cwa-server/docs/DISTRIBUTION.md

 For the Temporary Exposure Key files, they are signed in the similar way using the [`DiagnosisKeySigningDecorator`](/services/distribution/src/main/java/app/coronawarn/server/services/distribution/assembly/diagnosiskeys/structure/archive/decorator/signing/DiagnosisKeySigningDecorator.java).

-The algorithm used for signing the archives as well as other relevant information is present in the [`application.yaml`](/services/distribution/src/main/resources/application.yaml).
+The algorithm used for signing the archives as well as other relevant information is defined in the [`application.yaml`](/services/distribution/src/main/resources/application.yaml).

 ## Bundling and Shifting